top of page

 During NSW School Term Time

-We acknowledge the Traditional Custodians of the lands where we work and the places in which we live.
+We acknowledge the Traditional Custodians of the lands on which we live and work, honouring their enduring connection to Country.

-We recognise the unique cultural and spiritual relationship and celebrate the contributions of First Nations peoples to Australia.
+We celebrate the rich cultural heritage, spiritual connection, and invaluable contributions of First Nations peoples to the fabric of Australia.

 bottom of page